I've had it! I want my big ass house back

 And the utilities?
 What a joke!
 We've been running the air conditioner for weeks as temperatures in Arizona warm into the upper 80s and low 90s, and it only costs us about $1 to $2/day in electricity.

 Come on, give me a break.
-There is something about those $300,000 mortgages that seem so…I don’t know, elegant, you know?
+There is something about having a huge mansion and those $300,000 mortgages that seem so...I don't know, elegant, you know?

 The burden of a mortgage makes me feel like a freaking American.
-Dropping $150 to $200 a month on electricity for a 1600 sqft house is the cost of doing business as an American.
-It’s good.
+Dropping $150 to $200 a month on electricity for large house that is roughly 1,000 square feet - 1600 square feet is the cost of doing business as an American.
+It's good.
 Money well spent.
 Be.
 An.
 American!

 And what am I now?
 Am I still an American if I don't have a mortgage on the place that I'm living in?
 What if I spend just a few bucks a day to cool the place?
 I'm scared about what I've become!